ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 When a CMW is used to carry the Evidence for composite or layered attestation for a single device, the security properties needed are that of attestation.
 In particular, all the members in a CMW must be bound together so that an attacker can not replace one Evidence message showing compromise with that from a non-compromised device.
 The authenticity and integrity protection MUST be attestation-oriented.
+For further security considerations about collections, see {{seccons-coll}}.

+### Relation to EAT `submods`

-Note that EAT submods ({{Section 4.2.18 of -rats-eat}}) provide a facility for aggregating attestation that has built-in security and will be suitable for some of the same attestation Evidence use cases covered by CMW collections.
+EAT submods ({{Section 4.2.18 of -rats-eat}}) provide a facility for aggregating attestation that has built-in security and will be suitable for some of the same attestation Evidence use cases covered by CMW collections.
 However, compared to CMW collections, EAT submods are limited in two ways:

 1. Only EAT-formatted payloads are supported,